nirzaf/civil-cloud/src/content/blog/factory-design-pattern-with-csharp.md

 ### When to use it?
 - When you don’t know ahead of time what class object you need.
-- When all of the potential classes are in the same subclass hierarchy.
+- When all the potential classes are in the same subclass hierarchy.
 - To centralize class selection code.
 - When you don’t want the user to have to know every subclass.